sullis/hbc-tech-blog/README.md

 ### Create a new post

-To create a new post, please create a new branch for your post, and save the **markdown** file in `_posts` of your branch.
-Use our naming convention for blog posts: YYYY-MM-DD-your-post-name.md
+To create a new post, please create a new branch for your post and save the **markdown** file in `_posts` of your branch.
+Use the following naming convention for blog posts: YYYY-MM-DD-your-post-name.md

-Note that the Markdown source file for each post has an header section with some auto-generated metadata (title, date).
-Please always add the metadata:
+Note that the Markdown source file for each post has an header section with some auto-generated metadata (layout, title, author, date, categories, tags).
+Please always add the metadata as follows:

 ```
 layout: post